 Developing a European framework for disengagement and reintegration of extremist offenders and radicalised individuals in prison, including returning foreign terrorist fighters and their families

-EUTEx aims to create a European framework for disengagement and reintegration of terrorist and extremist offenders and radicalised individuals in prison in the area of right-wing and Islamist extremism, including returning foreign terrorist fighters and their families.
-This will enhance the preparedness of stakeholders and strengthen their collaboration.
-The EUTEx framework collects, tests and implements best practices including collaboration protocols (priority 1).
-The framework will be concretised in a course, modules and trainings and will implement train-the-trainer training sessions (priority 2).
+EUTEx aimed to create a European framework for disengagement and reintegration of terrorist and extremist offenders and radicalised individuals in prison in the area of right-wing and Islamist extremism, including returning foreign terrorist fighters and their families.
+This enhanced the preparedness of stakeholders and strengthen their collaboration.
+The EUTEx framework collected, tested and implemented best practices including collaboration protocols (priority 1).
+The framework was concretised in a course, modules and trainings and implement practical training sessions (priority 2).

 A unique evidence base: comprehensive review of practices in Europe and beyond, test of relevance by interviews with practitioners and inmates, survey.